XORGanon/cards/README.md

 ### Adding images
 To add images, do two things:

-* Upload the image you want to connect to a card into the "img" folder, by simply dragging it onto there and then committing this change.
+* Upload the image you want to connect to a card into the [img](https://github.com/XORGanon/cards/tree/main/img) folder, by simply dragging it onto there and then committing this change.
 * Add a property line to the card: `* Image : imagename.jpg`

 ### All in all, like so: